1479 Maple Ave

 |Amenities||Lighted Cycling Track/Velodrome, Soccer Field|

+The Ed Rudolph Velodrome is one of two short, banked tracks for official bicycle racing in Illinois and one of 28 in the country.
 For more than 50 years, the distinctive Velodrome has offered cycle racing, training and entertainment.
 The facility is named after a devoted cyclist and speed skater, the late Ed Rudolph, who served on the Park District Board of Commissioners for almost 30 years.

 The Northbrook Park District offers a Youth Cycling Program and special events at the track.
 Northbrook residents can use the quarter-mile track when it’s not reserved for races, training or Park District events.